 When you submit to Lyrical you have two submission options.
 One is to submit through the submissions manager Submittable.
 The other is to submit directly to an editor via an email query.
-All of the editors have information about what they are looking about here, so that you know which editor to submit to, if you go that route.
-They have eight different editors working for them at this time.

 If you do not hear back about your query in three months, consider your manuscript rejected.
 From what I have heard they do often offer personal rejections.
 To learn more, visit their website here.